Home Sensor cleaning Infrared

 on the image sensor but they are not the same.
 Same thing for the mirror, dust

-on the mirror can not be seen either by the observer or by the image sensor.
-So, if they
+on the mirror cannot be seen either by the observer or by the image sensor.
+So,

-are dust on your pictures, theses dust particles do not come from the eye piece
+if they are dust on your pictures, theses dust particles do not come from

 or from the mirror.
 They are located directly on the image sensor, in fact on